randomwalks/devart-template/project_posts/2014-02-05-My-First-Post.md

     a.main computing system - populated with randomwalks google plus page
     b. lucky draw machine with a hanging pliers.
     c. external monitor (on the side) populated with collected DATA

-2.Visitors can follow randomwalks page with their google account on the installed computer.
+2. Visitors can "plus" randomwalks with their google account on the installed computer.
-3.Once they follow the page, one free draw will be given to a follower.
+3. Once they "plus", one free draw will be given to a new supporter.
-4. Pick one of items by using a big pliers.
+4. Pick one of items in the hacked lucky draw machine by using the installed big pliers.
-5. 5.Visualization on the side monitor will be updated according to who has what item when where.
+5. 5.Visualization on the side monitor shows who, when, what items taken.

 ![interaction wireframe](https://raw.github.com/randomwalks/devart-template/master/project_images/drawmachine_wireFrame.jpg "interaction wireFrame")
 .....![sketch](https://raw.github.com/randomwalks/devart-template/master/project_images/drawMachine_revised.jpg "sketch")